WordPress/HelpHub/README.md

 ### Development guidelines

-As this is a WordPress community project, all development must have a strong committment to accessibility and responsive design.
+As this is a WordPress community project, all development must have a strong commitment to accessibility and responsive design.
 We will also be following the [WordPress coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) throughout the project.

 Given that we will ultimately need to localise the whole site for different languages, please use `wporg-forums` as the text domain for all text strings.